Unable to open default folders-you do not have permissions to logon error when accessing another user's mailbox folder

 The root folder (the Mailbox folder) in Outlook must be assigned at least Folder visible permissions for the default role.

-In Office 365, Exchange Online admins can also grant mailbox folder permissions by using Exchange Online PowerShell.
+In Microsoft 365, Exchange Online admins can also grant mailbox folder permissions by using Exchange Online PowerShell.
 The

 Add-MailboxFolderPermission cmdlet can be used to grant access to specific folders in a user's mailbox.
 For more information about how to use this cmdlet, see Add-MailboxFolderPermission.